 Can We Control Time?
 Toward Knowledge-Driven System Management to Control Timeliness

 Can we control time?
-During this talk Renato Mancuso, Assistant Professor of Computer Science, Boston University, will explore this question in the context of his team’s work on workload interactions to shift control of timeliness in complex computing systems.
-Ahmed Sanaullah, Senior Data Scientist, Red Hat, will lead the conversation.
-Attendees will have the opportunity to participate in the live discussion.
+During this talk Renato Mancuso, Assistant Professor of Computer Science, Boston University, explored this question in the context of his team’s work on workload interactions to shift control of timeliness in complex computing systems.
+Ahmed Sanaullah, Senior Data Scientist, Red Hat, led the conversation.

 Abstract: We entrust our lives to computing systems.
 Whenever we hop on a flight, suddenly brake in a car to avoid a collision, or fight a disease in an intensive care unit, our lives depend on a computing system doing the right thing (logical correctness) at the right time (timeliness).
 Timeliness is certainly key for safety-critical real-time systems to meaningfully interact with the physical world.
 But as modern lifestyles become symbiotic with computer systems, timeliness is something we also expect from the graphical interfaces in our mobile devices, from data streaming services, and from edge cloud systems.
 Unfortunately, timeliness is a property that cannot be explicitly programmed, as it emerges from the interplay of software and hardware components.
 Without explicit control over one such interplay, timeliness remains an elusive dimension.